adamgho/bsc-simulations/README.md

 Unix-like systems as well (e.g., macOS or FreeBSD), but am unsure whether it works on Windows.

+## Quick start

+This will simulate data from two small alltargets settings and two small singletargets settings under Problem B, and process them using all methods, as a simple illustration of the scripts.
+See the section below for more detailed instruction on usage, to understand what happens here, and how to simulate from other settings.

+1. Create a subdirectory named `data`.
+2. Run `run_scripts/DAGs1000_nx30_nh30_probconnect04.R` to simulate random DAGs.
+3. Run `run_scripts/run_sim_and_tpr_fpr_and_AUC.sh -p 2`.
+This will run all
+   simulations and processing in parallel, but with a maximum of 2 processes running at the same time.

+## Detailed explanation of use

-## Preparing for simulations
+### Preparing for simulations

 Run `run_scripts/DAGs1000_nx30_nh30_probconnect04.R` respectively
 `DAGs1000_nx5_nh5_probconnect04.R` to simulate DAGs with 30 X and 30 H respectively 5 X and 5 H. Change the `saveRDS` in those files to save the DAGs where you wish.

-Create a subdirectory named for the data and set the file `run_tools/data_dir.txt` to contain its name (if you just call the subdirectory `data`, then `run_tools/data_dir.txt` already contains the right name).
+Create a subdirectory for the data and set the file `run_tools/data_dir.txt` to contain its name (if you just call the subdirectory `data`, then `run_tools/data_dir.txt` already contains the right name).

 If you want to simulate from the Problem A setting, then set the content of `run_tools/data_tools_file.txt` to be `tools/separate_data_tools.R` (i.e., run